 Bugs your plant may have include mealybugs, spider mites, thrips, scale insects, and whiteflies.
 These sap-sucking bugs will appear as tiny bumps, dots, spots that may move, and some fly.

 Use insecticidal soaps, neem oil, or horticultural oils to manage them.
+We use Bonide Ready to Use Neem Oil to control pests.

 The signs they cause will depend on the bug you have and include: